SockIts/NSID/README.md

 # NSID (NSI Directory)

-A modern, cyberpunk-themed web application for exploring and managing Bitcoin STAMPS and SRC-20 tokens.
+Web application for exploring and managing Bitcoin STAMPS and SRC-20 tokens.
 This project provides a comprehensive platform for users to learn about, view, and interact with Bitcoin STAMPS.

 ![NSID Banner](public/banner.png)